DavidMertz/RegEx_Puzzles/book.md

 Genomics commonly uses a format called FASTA to represent genetic sequences.
 This puzzle uses a subset of the overall format.
 Let's provide just a few quick tips.
 The letters 'A', 'C', 'G', 'T' represent nucleotide bases in DNA.
-FASTA may also contains the symbol 'N' for "unknown nucleotide" and '-' for "gap of indeterminate length."
+FASTA may also contain the symbol 'N' for "unknown nucleotide" and '-' for "gap of indeterminate length."

-As well, in biological organisms, spans of DNA are terminated by "telomeres" which are special sequences which indicate that the read mechanism should stop transcription and form a protein.
+As well, in biological organisms, spans of DNA are terminated by "telomeres" which are special sequences indicating that the read mechanism should stop transcription and form a protein.
 Telomeres are often repeated as much as thousands of times at the ends of sequences.
 In a gross simplification for this puzzle, let's suppose that three or